qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Access

-By the following naming convention.
-Goal is to be as consistent as possible.
-During the build process private members can optionally be renamed to random names in order to ensure that they cannot be called from outside the class. :
+The following naming convention is used.
+The goal is to be as consistent as possible.
+During the build process private members can optionally be renamed to random names (obfuscated) to prevent inadvertently calling them from outside of the class. :

     publicMember
     _protectedMember